Deformations of log terminal and semi log canonical singularities: Introduction

-The same result was independently proved by Koll\'ar \cite[Theorem 5.33]{Kol2}, whose method can be traced back to his joint work \cite[Corollary 5.5]{KSB} with Shepherd-Barron, but the proof heavily depends on the existence of lc modifications.
+When the general fibers are log $\Q$-Gorenstein, Theorem B was independently proved by Koll\'ar \cite[Theorem 5.33]{Kol2}, whose method can be traced back to his joint work \cite[Corollary 5.5]{KSB} with Shepherd-Barron, but the proof heavily depends on the existence of lc modifications.
 We believe that our proof, which uses only the vanishing theorem for lc singularities, is of independent interest.

 \begin{acknowledgement} The first author was partially supported by JSPS KAKENHI Grant Number 20K14303 and the second author was partially supported by JSPS KAKENHI Grant Numbers 16H02141, 17H02831 and 20H00111.
-They are grateful to Shihoko Ishii and J\'anos Koll\'ar for their helpful comments on a preliminary version of this paper. \end{acknowledgement}
+They are grateful to Shihoko Ishii and J\'anos Koll\'ar for their helpful comments on a preliminary version of this paper.
+The second author would like to thank Osamu Fujino, Yoshinori Gongyo, Yujiro Kawamata and Keiji Oguiso for valuable conversations. \end{acknowledgement}

 \begin{notation} Throughout this paper, all rings are assumed to be commutative and with unit element and all schemes are assumed to be Noetherian and separated. \end{notation}